MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Appendix

 \subsection{Visualization of the effect by each loss function with toy datasets}

-Figure \ref{sup:fig:visualize_toy_loss_ablation} visualizes the effect of each loss function.
-The top row shows the IND case, and the bottom one shows the OOD case.
-At each row, the left most column shows the samples from the target distribution, and the others show generated samples with our guidance modules train by different loss functions.
-Note that the NNL at each setting has been shown in Table \ref{tab:toy_nnl}.
-In the IND case, both $\mathcal{L}_{disc}$ and $\mathcal{L}_{denoise}$ work similarly, whereas in the OOD case, the guidance trained by only $\mathcal{L}_{disc}$ can roughly concentrate the samples at 4 corners but struggles to force them be in a single peak.
-In contrast, combining with $\mathcal{L}_{denoise}$ drastically improves this issue, and using both of them yields the best result.
+\Cref{sup:fig:visualize_toy_loss_ablation} visualizes the effect of each loss function.
+The top row shows the IND case, and the bottom shows the OOD case.
+At each row, the leftmost column shows the samples from the target distribution, and the others show generated samples with our guidance modules trained by different loss functions.
+Note that the NNL at each setting has been shown in \Cref{tab:toy_nnl}.
+In the IND case, both $\mathcal{L}_{\mathrm{disc}}$ and $\mathcal{L}_{\mathrm{denoise}}$ work similarly, whereas in the OOD case, the guidance trained by only $\mathcal{L}_{\mathrm{disc}}$ can roughly concentrate the samples at four corners but struggles to force them be in a single peak.
+In contrast, combining with $\mathcal{L}_{\mathrm{denoise}}$ drastically improves this issue, and using both of them yields the best result.